aspose-pdf/Aspose.PDF-Documentation/cpp/get-started/_index.md

 ## What is a PDF File?

-PDF was created by Adobe in the 1990s to achieve two things.
-The first is that you should be able to open the documents on any hardware or operating system, without needing to have the app used to create them—all you need is a PDF reader, and these days most web browsers fit the bill.
-The second is that wherever you open a PDF, the layout of the document should look the same.

-However, it is not enough just to open your document.
-In working with PDF, you will face the need to create such a document anew, edit it, or convert it to the format you need.
+PDF stands for portable document format.
+The PDF file format was created by Adobe in 1990 and is one of the most common formats used today.
+A PDF file is a read-only document that preserves its original layout, preventing modification but allowing users to easily share and print the file.

+Using a PDF has two benefits which present a solution to these obstacles.
+First, someone who receives a PDF file can open it on any program.
+In other words, they don’t need to have the app used to create the file in order to view it.

+These advantages make PDFs more shareable than other file formats and ensure that viewers see the document as intended

-## Why use Aspose.PDF for .NET?
+## Why use Aspose.PDF for C++?

-Using Aspose.PDF for .NET in your project gives you the following profits:
+Using Aspose.PDF for C++ in your project gives you the following profits:

-- wide variety of functions
-- written completely in C# and works with .NET Framework
-- convenience and ease of use

-## Wide variety of functions
+- rich features;

-- document compression
+- platform independence;
-- support for graph objects
-- integration with data sources
-- add, update, delete attachments and annotations
+- performance and scalability;
-- support easily converting PDF to other formats and vice versa
-- split, concatenate, extract or inset pages and much more
+- rich Features.

-For quality work you required .NET environment.
+For quality work you required C++ environment.
-Aspose.PDF supports Windows Forms and ASP.NET applications for your usability.
+Aspose.PDF supports Windows Forms and ASP.C++ applications for your usability.

-### Learn more about:
+### Learn more about

 - [Basics of DOM API](/pdf/cpp/basics-of-dom-api/)
 - ["Hello, World" C++ Example](/pdf/cpp/hello-world-example/)